theobourgeois/TSynth/README.md

-# TSynth Documentation
+# TSynth

 ## Overview

-TSynth is a synthesizer application developed for web platforms.
+TSynth is a synthesizer application developed for the web.
 It aims to provide users with comprehensive tools for sound design and synthesis through a web interface.

 ## Features